Kirschberg32/AiWeb/SearchEngine/ReadMe.md

 # Our Search Engine Gugel
 We created a Search Enginge for the course "Artificial Intelligence and the Web"(WS23/24).
 It consists of a [crawler](mylib/crawler.py), that can create a whoosh [Index](Index) (it is limited to crawling one server for time reasons), and a flask [app](gugel.py) that runs searches in the [Index](Index) using the class [index.Index](mylib/index.py).
 We also programmed an [update thread](mylib/updatedaemon.py), that regularly checks which entries are old and replaces them.
 It also checks whether there are new urls on the up to date page.
 ![Example screenshot of page 2 of a search for the term "Studium".
 It shows that there where 94 matches.
 At the bottom of the results is a go back button to go the first page and a next page button.](Examples/ExampleSearch.png)
+Example screenshot of page 2 of a search for the term "Studium".
+It shows that there where 94 matches.
+At the bottom of the results is a go back button to go the first page and a next page button.
 ![Example screenshot of a search for the term "room".
 It shows that there where 4 matches, and suggests to search for "raum" instead.](Examples/ExampleCorrection.png)
+Example screenshot of a search for the term "room".
+It shows that there where 4 matches, and suggests to search for "raum" instead.

 ## Usage